German Grand Prix: Nürburgring and the World Championship

 The 1957 event saw a number of changes.
 It included a Formula 2 race which was run concurrently alongside the Formula One cars.
 The track had been resurfaced and the concrete road surface (which was in very bad shape) which made up the pit straight, the Sudkurve and the straight behind the pits was taken out and replaced with tarmac.
 The 1957 event is, like Nuvolari's 1935 victory, one of the greatest motorsports victories of all time.
 Fangio led for the beginning of the race in front of two Ferraris driven by Britons Mike Hawthorn and Peter Collins.
 Fangio planned to refuel during mid-distance; and he did.
 The pit stop was expected to take 30 seconds.
 It was a botched one and it took 78 seconds.
 Fangio was now nearly a minute behind Hawthorn and Collins.
 He began a charge where he made up several seconds on each lap.
 He tore huge chunks out of the lap record, breaking it nine times.
 On the 21st lap (the second-to-last lap) he passed Collins behind the pits, then Hawthorn late into the same lap.
 The 46-year-old Argentine won the race (his 24th and final F1 victory) and his fifth and final championship.
 1958 saw the distance shortened to 15 laps; Briton Tony Brooks won driving a Vanwall.
-Vanwall was the first British constructor to win a German Grand Prix.
+It was the first British constructor to win a German Grand Prix.
 Collins crashed into a ditch next to the track at Pflanzgarten, and was thrown out of his car and hit a tree head first.
 He received severe head injuries and eventually died in a hospital near the circuit.

 1959 saw the race go to the ultra-fast AVUS circuit in Berlin.
 This was the only Formula One race that took place there and was won by Brooks in a Ferrari.
 The AVUS circuit was now made up of two 2.5-mile straights, a tight left-handed hairpin at one end and a huge 43° brick banking constructed in 1937 on the other end, which was known as Die Mauer des Todes (English: "The Wall of Death").
 Frenchman and prominent Formula One driver Jean Behra was killed during a support sportscar race driving a Porsche.
 He lost control and the Porsche went up and flew off the banking there, which had no safety wall or barrier of any kind.
 Behra was thrown 300 feet from his car and his head struck a flagpole; killing him instantly.
 Behra had been fired by Ferrari after an altercation in a restaurant in Reims with the Scuderia's manager shortly before his death.